Why The SFA was Created

 We provide our workforce with the tools they need to thrive both in and outside the classroom

-The Role of the Hawai'i School Facilities Authority in Hawaii’s Pre-K Expansion Plan
+The Role of the HISFA in Hawaii’s Pre-K Expansion Plan

-In partnership with Lieutenant Governor Office Ready Keiki Initiative and the Executive Office on Early Learning (EOEL), the Hawaii School Facilities Authority (SFA) is assisting the Hawai'i State efforts in expanding the number of pre-kindergarten programs to 405 by 2032 (goal as of September 2023).
+In partnership with Lieutenant Governor's Ready Keiki Initiative and the Executive Office on Early Learning (EOEL), the HISFA is assisting the state's efforts in expanding the number of pre-kindergarten programs to 405 by 2032 (goal as of September 2023).
 The HISFA is committed to achieving this goal through three development pathways:

 -